scoconno/scoconno.github.io/Teaching/Examined/Intro/Start.md

 You will find a full description on the syllabus, but let me emphasize here again the assignments due for this course.
 You will find the assignments on Blackboard:

 1. Assignments are due on Monday by 11.59pm.
-2. You must complete 5 of the 7 assigned quizzes.
+2. You must complete 5 of the 8 assigned quizzes.
 If you complete more than 5, the lowest grades will be dropped.
-3. You must complete 5 of the 7 assigned essays.
+3. You must complete 5 of the 8 assigned essays.
 If you complete more than 5, the lowest grades will be dropped.

 Keep in mind that we must cover 3 credits worth of material in our time together.
-So, expect to spend about 6--8 hours per week on the readings and assignments.
+So expect to spend about 6--8 hours per week on the readings and assignments.
 If this work load is too high for you, then I urge to reconsider taking this class.
 There won't be any opportunities to make up missed assignments and I will not accept late work under any circumstances.

 Students do sometimes ask to submit work late or for a make-up opportunity.
 I always decline.
 I treat my students equally and don't like being asked for special privileges.
-Instead, I prefer to offer assign more essays and quizzes than are needed to complete the course.
-If you are unable to do 5 of the 7 assigned quizzes and 5 of the assigned essays due to illness, then you likely should be requesting a medical withdrawal from NJCU for the semester.
+Instead, I prefer to assign more essays and quizzes than are needed to complete the course.
+If you are unable to do 5 of the 8 assigned quizzes and 5 of the 8 assigned essays due to illness, then you likely should be requesting a medical withdrawal from NJCU for the semester.

 ## Technical Help